-Thoma Bravo, as the ultimate general partner of the Thoma Bravo Funds, beneficially owns in the aggregate % of our stock and, after this offering, will beneficially own in the aggregate % of our common stock (or, if the underwriters' over-allotment option is exercised in full, % of our common stock).
-As a result, Thoma Bravo could exert significant influence over our operations and business strategy and would have sufficient voting power to determine the outcome of all matters requiring stockholder approval.
+Thoma Bravo, as the ultimate general partner of the Thoma Bravo Funds, beneficially owns in the aggregate after this offering, will beneficially own in the aggregate underwriters' over-allotment option is exercised in full, bravo could exert significant influence over our operations and business strategy and would have sufficient voting power to determine the outcome of all matters requiring stockholder approval.
 These matters may include:

-- · the composition of our board of directors, which has the authority to direct our business and to appoint and remove our officers; - · approving or rejecting a merger, consolidation or other business combination; - · raising future capital; and - · amending our charter and bylaws, which govern the rights attached to our common stock.
+- the composition of our board of directors, which has the authority to direct our business and to appoint and remove our officers; - approving or rejecting a merger, consolidation or other business combination; - · raising future capital; and - · amending our charter and bylaws, which govern the rights attached to our common stock.

-For so long as Thoma Bravo beneficially owns % or more of our outstanding shares of common stock, Thoma Bravo will have the right to designate a majority of our board of directors.
+For so long as Thoma Bravo beneficially owns 30% or more of our outstanding shares of common stock, Thoma Bravo will have the right to designate a majority of our board of directors.
 For so long as Thoma Bravo has the right to designate a majority of our board of directors, the directors designated by Thoma Bravo are expected to constitute a majority of each committee of our board of directors, other than the audit committee, and the chairman of each of the committees, other than the audit committee, is expected to be a director designated by Thoma Bravo.
-At such time as we are not a "controlled company" under the corporate governance standards, our committee membership will comply with all applicable requirements of those standards and a majority of our board of directors will be "independent directors," as defined under the rules of the
+At such time as we are not a "controlled company" under the NYSE corporate governance standards, our committee membership will comply with all applicable requirements of those standards and a majority of our board of directors will be "independent directors," as defined under the rules of the NYSE.